-The Neuro-ophthalmology Fellowship at Henry Ford Hospital was founded and entered its first fellow in 1988.
-Since then seventeen fellows have completed this one-year program.
+The Neuro-ophthalmology Fellowship at Henry Ford Hospital was founded and entered its first fellow in 1988 under the supervision of Dr. Barry Skarf.
+Since then, approximately 25 fellows have completed this one-year program.

 This fellowship in Clinical Neuro-ophthalmology provides research and clinical training in neurological, developmental, degenerative and systemic diseases which affect the ocular motor system and sensory visual pathway including retina, optic nerve, chiasm, optic tracts and optic radiations.